mshumko/mshumko.github.io/_pages/cv.md

 Work experience
 ======
-* Space Sciences and Engineering Laboratory \| September 2014 - Present \| Graduate Research Assistant & Postdoctoral researcher
+* MSU's Space Sciences and Engineering Laboratory \| September 2014 - Present \| Graduate Research Assistant & Postdoctoral researcher
   * Command and operate FIREBIRD-II CubeSats.
 Developed the data pipeline to get the data from FIREBIRD to the [internet](http://solar.physics.montana.edu/FIREBIRD_II/) in less than 24 hours
   * Analyzed time series data from the FIREBIRD-II and AC6 CubeSat missions to study microbursts (these analyses lead to two publications described in the [Publication Section](/publications/))
   * Developed a Python wrapper for [IRBEM-Lib](https://sourceforge.net/p/irbem/code/HEAD/tree/trunk/python/)